UKDRI/ScoreREMGUI/installation_support/Installation_support.md

 If no supported Python installation is available, please follow the `Python` installation instructions below.

-Further documentation on supported Python installation can be found [here](https://uk.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html).
+Further documentation on supported Python installation can be found [here - Configure Your System to Use Python](https://uk.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html).

 ### Python: